haidaraless/holbertonschool-higher_level_programming/restfull-api/README.md

-Learning about RESTfull API in Python
+Learning about RESTful API in Python